 For single version histories, it turns out that the P0, P1, P2, P3 phenomena are disguised versions of locking.
 For example, prohibiting P0 precludes a second transaction writing an item after the first transaction has written it, equivalent to saying that long-term Write locks are held on data items (and predicates).
-Thus Dirty Writes are impossible at all levels because this constitutes a conflict of Write locks on data items.
-Similarly, prohibiting P1 is equivalent to nomena provide the same behavior as the Locking isolation levels of Table 2.
+Thus Dirty Writes are impossible at all levels.
+Similarly, prohibiting P1 is equivalent to having well-formed reads on data items.
+Prohibiting P2 means long-term Read locks on data items.
+Finally, Prohibiting P3 means long-term Read predicate locks.
+Thus the isolation levels of Table 3 defined by these phenomena provide the same behavior as the Locking isolation levels of Table 2.